 The Bank's activities are regulated by the CBB and supervised by a Shari'ah Supervisory Board (SSB) whose role is defined in the Bank's Memorandum and Articles of Association.

-The principal activities of the Bank include investment advisory services and investment transactions, which comply with Islamic rules and principles according to the opinion of the Group's Shari'ah Supervisory Board.
+The principal activities of the Bank include investment advisory services and investment transactions, which comply with Islamic rules and principles according to the opinion of the Group's SSB.